Confederate States Congress: Mobilization

 Turning to strategic considerations of war policy, Representative William Smith of Virginia, former governor and future Confederate general and Virginia governor, proposed a band of "partisan rangers" to operate within enemy lines, and to be paid a bonus of $5 in addition to regular army pay for each enemy killed, as a way of raising men otherwise exempt.
-A substitute measure was passed in April that authorized Jefferson Davis to commission officers to raise partisan bands.
+A substitute measure was passed in April that authorized Davis to commission officers to raise partisan bands.
 The experiment was a failure, as rangers tended to spend their time attacking Confederate civilians.
 By the end of 1863, Lee was recommending that the law be repealed.

-Following the recommendation of President Davis on March 28, Congress enacted its Conscription Act on April 16, the first military draft on the North American continent.
+Following the recommendation of Davis on March 28, Congress enacted its Conscription Act on April 16, the first military draft on the North American continent.
 It required three years' military service of all white males from ages eighteen to thirty-five.
 Substitutes were allowed.
 All volunteers, a majority of the army, had their terms of service extended, although they were granted a sixty-day furlough and the privilege of electing their own company-grade officers, captain and below.
-In addition to its "class-exemption system" deferring school teachers, river pilots and iron foundry workers, Congress in October 1862 exempted owners or overseers of twenty or more slaves.
+In addition to its "class-exemption system" deferring school teachers, river pilots, and iron foundry workers, Congress in October 1862 exempted owners or overseers of twenty or more slaves.
 Public opposition exploded, objecting to a system making the war a "rich man's war" and a "poor man's fight".
 Conscription Bureau officers often acted like kidnappers or press gangs as they enforced the draft.
 Southern men began volunteering for military service to avoid the stigma of being labelled a conscript.
 Many entered state militias, where they would be restricted to service within their states, as in Georgia.
 Nevertheless, the Confederacy managed to mobilize practically the entire Southern military population, generally amounting to over a third of the manpower available to the Union until 1865.